Paying for Scotland's Public

 is by the services being under democratic control

 of elected representatives.
-If the service is owned
+If the service is

-contractor; that direct democratic control is at
+private contractor; that direct democratic control

-best diluted and at worst removed altogether.
+is at best diluted and at worst removed altogether.

 Damaging Democracy

-Even worse, democratic control and demand for other
+Even worse, democratic control and demand for

-and reduced funding - priorities should he determined
+of restrictions and reduced funding - priorities

-by need, not by the fact that the payments to the
+should he determined by need, not by the fact

-cut - which is currently the situation.
+ring-fenced' and cannot be cut - which is currently

-We think that the public should know how much they
+We think that the public should know how much

-the costs until too late?
+told the costs until too late?

 Choosing Quality Services